department-of-veterans-affairs/LEAF-Developer-Examples/utility/Report_Builder_SPA.md

 # Report Builder - SPA
 This is the Report Builder implemented as a Single Page Application, which can be used in the LEAF Programmer area.

+The main difference between this and the standard Report Builder is that the URL shortener is not implemented in this SPA version.

 ```html
 <div id="step_1" style="width: fit-content; width: -moz-fit-content; background-color: white; border: 1px solid black; margin: 2em auto; padding: 0px">
     <div style="background-color: #003a6b; color: white; padding: 4px; font-size: 22px; font-weight: bold">